The High Stakes of Delivering Multi-Rater Feedback

 Exploring Gaps Across Rater Groups

 One of the most powerful features of multi-rater feedback is the ability to compare perspectives across rater groups.
 A leader who receives high ratings from their manager but low ratings from direct reports is facing a very different development challenge than one who receives uniformly low ratings.
-The AL360 structures feedback by rater group, enabling nuanced conversations such as: "Your peers seem to experience your communication style quite positively, while your direct reports rate it lower.
-What might be different about how you communicate in those two relationships?"
+The AL360 structures feedback by rater group, enabling nuanced conversations about specific relational dynamics that can be understood and addressed.

 Turning Low Scores Into Development Goals, Not Defensiveness